TransLink (British Columbia): Transit police

-Livery
+Branding

 Shortly after its inception, TransLink's board of directors approved replacement of the old BC Transit colours with TransLink's new blue and yellow colour scheme, or livery.
 It also created brands for the agency's different services, each with a different logo based on these colours, with the exception of the West Coast Express.
 The board decided against changing West Coast Express's purple colour to blue, since purple and yellow create a premium brand differentiable from TransLink's blue and yellow livery.
 Repainting of vehicles did not incur any additional costs, as it was completed during regular maintenance repaints or new vehicle purchases.
 At the time of approval, TransLink estimated that it would take until the end of 2007 to convert the entire fleet to the new livery.

 In 2001, TransLink introduced a new set of long-distance buses under the ExpressBus brand with its own livery.
 In 2018, TransLink began to replace these buses and the ExpressBus livery was abandoned for a revised version of the new corporate livery introduced in 2005.

 In 2003, TransLink placed an order for 228 new trolley buses which began to arrive in 2005.
 These buses featured a new livery composed of yellow, blue, and two shades of grey, which was then adopted as a permanent corporate livery.
 This new livery was later added to older SeaBus vessels and SkyTrain rolling stock in an attempt to unify the fleet.

 In January 2020, TransLink converted most of its B-Line service into a new service called RapidBus, whose vehicles sported a new livery.
 The RapidBus livery is a variation of the standard TransLink livery but features a green-and-blue colour scheme.

+Infrastructure and planning services

+TransLink maintains some pieces of infrastructure in the region, in addition to its core public transit services.